boto/boto3/docs/source/guide/retries.rst

    max_attempts = 10
    retry_mode = standard

-Any Boto 3 script or code that uses your AWS config file inherits these configurations when using your profile, unless otherwise explicitly overwritten by a ``Config`` object when instantiating your client object at runtime.
+Any Boto3 script or code that uses your AWS config file inherits these configurations when using your profile, unless otherwise explicitly overwritten by a ``Config`` object when instantiating your client object at runtime.
 If no configuration options are set, the default retry mode value is ``legacy``, and the default ``max_attempts`` value is 5.

-Defining a retry configuration in a Config object for your Boto 3 client
+Defining a retry configuration in a Config object for your Boto3 client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The second way to define your retry configuration is to use botocore to enable more flexibility for you to specify your retry configuration using a ``Config`` object that you can pass to your client at runtime.
 This method is useful if you don't want to configure retry behavior globally with your AWS config file